carolinearvidsson/lin513/README.md

 Arguments         | Description
 ----------------- | -----------------
 ***mode***        |Either `test` or `train`
-***modelfilepath***|Path to the file containing the model.
+***modelfilepath***|Path to the model file.
 If mode is train, this file will be created or overwritten.
 If mode is test, the model will be used to predict lexical complexity.
 ***datafilepath***|Depending on mode, this will be the path to either the train or test data.
 ***embeddingfilepath***|Path to the file containing the embeddings.
 To get this file, see section [2.2 Getting the embedding file](#getembs)
 ***frequencyfilespath***| Path to Google Books 1gram frequencies.
-For those with access to the mumin server.
-These files are available for download at path: /home/corpora/books-ngrams/english/postwar/googlebooks-eng-all-1gram-20090715-*.txt.
+For those with access to the mumin server, these files are available for download at path: /home/corpora/books-ngrams/english/postwar/googlebooks-eng-all-1gram-20090715-*.txt.
 For those without access to mumin, you can get [the data sets here](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html).

 ### 3.1 Testing and training (CA)
-Let's say you want to name your model file 'trained_model' and you have a data file for training named 'train_data.tsv', a data file for testing named 'test_data.tsv', a file containing embeddings for test and training data named 'embeddings_train_test' and google 1gram frequency files at path 'google1grams/*.txt'.
+Let's say you want to name your model file 'trained_model' and you have a data file for training named 'train_data.tsv', a data file for testing named 'test_data.tsv', a file containing embeddings for test and train data named 'embeddings_train_test' and google 1gram frequency files at path 'google1grams/*.txt'.

 To train the model, enter the following in the command line: